 - To prevent species extinction and protect biodiversity.

-These markets typically have a diverse array of animals, many of which would never encounter each other in the wild or come in close proximity to humans.
+More than 5,500 wild animal species are currently in the trade.
+The diverse array of animals, many of which would never encounter each other in the wild or come in close proximity to humans.

 The current pandemic and previous major epidemics around the world are fundamentally linked to our poor treatment and exploitation of wild animals and our encroachment on their habitats.